botanicus/logging4hackers/README.md

 ## `$ whoami`

 <img src="http://www.gravatar.com/avatar/74c419a50563fa9e5044820c2697ffd6" />

+I'm a launch-addict, creating stuff that matters is my biggest passion.
+I dropped out of high school and learnt programming before I'd end up on a street.
+In just a few months I moved from <span title="Small town in mountains of Czech Republic">middle of nowhere</span> to London.

 If you like my projects, you might want to follow [@botanicus](https://twitter.com/botanicus) on Twitter or read my [my blog](http://blog.101ideas.cz) ([RSS](http://blog.101ideas.cz/posts.rss)).

 ## Advantages